EdoardoTosin/xTetris-Game/README.md

 * [License](#license)

 ## General info
-This is a variant of the famous video game Tetris.
+This is a variant of the famous video game Tetris written in C (standard C89) for Linux.

 ## Gameplay
 * Goal: Put your organizational skills and endurance to the test by clearing as many lines as possible.